-Garage liability insurance is a policy auto repair shops, dealerships, tow truck drivers, and service stations need.
+Garage liability insurance is a policy that auto repair shops, dealerships, tow truck drivers, and service stations need.
 It covers third-party bodily injury and property damage caused by garage operations as well as vehicles in the business’s care, custody, or control.
-The annual cost of garage liability insurance typically starts between $300 to $1,000 annually.
+The annual cost of garage liability insurance typically starts between $1,000 to $2,000 annually.

 Providers like CoverWallet make getting garage liability insurance for your small business easy with online quotes and experts available to provide individual guidance and make sure you are protected properly.
 Complete a free, no-obligation questionnaire online and get covered in minutes.